 You’ve prepared your OpenCart store well for the sales.
 Made sure that every product is in stock, coupon codes are ready and marketing is in full swings.
 However, one think you might have forgotten is: Security.
 Just like you hackers also eagerly wait for Thanksgiving sales because this is the time when they perform biggest hacks and scams.
 During thanksgiving sales hackers hacking for financial gains increases by staggering 9.1%.

 OpenCart has always evolved it’s security with time.
-However sometimes webmasters tend to miss out some measures or hackers are smart enough to still figure out a loophole.
+However, sometimes webmasters tend to miss out on some measures or hackers are smart enough to still figure out a loophole.
 Whatever the problem might be, you do not want to take a chance on the most important days of the year.

 Tips to Keep Your OpenCart Store Secure During Sales:

 - Assure You Are Updated: Make sure that you are running the most secure version of OpenCart.
-It is recommended to use the latest version3.0.x.x as it has come with a number of security features which can come handy.
+It is recommended to use the latest version3.0.x.x as it has come with a number of OpenCart security features that can come handy.